Planning a trip to Napa Valley? I'll help you find the top wineries, where to stay, when to visit, and the best restaurants in Napa Valley!

 Embrace Calistoga: Out of all the Calistoga bed and breakfasts, and there are quite a few, I would say this is the best option when you want a personal touch.
 You can tell the owners of this BnB really went out of their way to think out every detail.
 From chocolates waiting in your room at bedtime, wine and cheese on the porch in the evening, and a truly memorable breakfast, this place will definitely leave a positive impression.

 Brannan Cottage Inn: Many Calistoga bed and breakfasts go with the Victorian theme and Brannan Cottage Inn is no exception.
 I appreciate that they focus on a modern Victorian look as traditional Victorian tends to feel outdated and stuffy.
 The decor is tastefully done and gives that "home away from home" vibe.
 The heated floors and rain showers are a nice touch.
 The breakfast is an upscale continental breakfast with smoothies made to order and an assortment of fresh pastries.
 Go for one of the Deluxe King rooms with a fireplace and private porch.

 Best Napa wineries

-With endless wineries to choose from you really need to decide first what experience you are looking for.
-While some wineries offer a casual tasting at the wine bar, others will offer full tours only (with advanced reservations required).
+With endless wineries to choose from you really need to decide first what experience you're looking for.
+While some wineries offer a casual tasting at the wine bar, others will offer full tours only (advanced reservations required).